arturoherrero/biteydown/example/curriculum.md

 ## Summary

 I am a **software engineer** with more than **6 years of experience**.
-I am interested in dynamic programming languages, mainly **Ruby** and **Groovy**.
-I am highly experienced in web development and last year I worked on building a Bitcoin exchange from the webapp to the datastore.
-I love to create elegant software that is easy to read and provides immediate and lasting value to its users.
+I have experience working with different dynamic programming languages, especially **Ruby** and **Groovy**, and I am looking to deepen my knowledge in functional languages.
+I am highly experienced in web development and complex architectures.
+I love creating elegant software that is easy to read and provides immediate and lasting value to its users.

 I have been involved in several successful projects as a member of a **Scrum team**, participating in the analysis, design and development.
 I am interested in **agile management** techniques.

-I have a **Linux** background and also enjoy doing **system administration** tasks.
+I have a **GNU/Linux** background and also enjoy doing **system administration** tasks.

-I wrote a book about Markdown with Packt Publishing: **[Instant Markdown][3]**.
+I wrote a book about Markdown with Packt Publishing: __*[Instant Markdown][3]*__.

 Occasionally, I **speak at software conferences**: Agile Spain Conference, Greach, Codemotion, SoCraTes UK and local user groups.

 ## Experience

+**Software Engineer** at *[Mastered][12]*. `jun 2015 - present`
+> I joined the team as their second developer; we are now a cross-functional team of nine people.
+We are defining and building the product with Ruby on Rails working as a RESTful API consumed by AngularJS and an iOS app.

 **Software Engineer** at *[AMEE][11]*. `mar 2015 - may 2015`
 > I have worked in a data driven environment as full stack web developer.